apache/nuttx/Documentation/reference/os/arch.rst

   pre-emption is re-enabled.
 Interrupts will always be disabled when this function is called.

-.. c:function:: void up_reprioritize_rtr(FAR struct tcb_s *tcb, uint8_t priority)

-  Called when the priority of a running or ready-to-run task changes and the reprioritization will cause a context switch.
-Two cases:

-  #.
-The priority of the currently running task drops and the next
-     task in the ready to run list has priority.
-  #.
-An idle, ready to run task's priority has been raised above the
-     the priority of the current, running task and it now has the priority.

-  This function is called only from the NuttX scheduling logic.
-  Interrupts will always be disabled when this function is called.

-  :param tcb: The TCB of the task that has been reprioritized
-  :param priority: The new task priority

 .. c:macro:: noreturn_function

 .. c:function:: void up_exit(int status) noreturn_function;